ptomulik/testmd/README.md

       installed => { }  # see later ...
     }

-The main inconvenience, as it may be seen, is related to the `name` and `versions` parameters.
+The main question is what to put into the `name`, `versions` and `installed` parameters (there is also a `candidates` parameter, that we'll skip for a while).
 Their values may be generated automatically at agent side and passed to the master as facts.
-We may use a [ptomulik-repoutil](https://forge.pupetlabs.com/ptomulik/repoutil) plugin to fill-up some facts with information about available apache packages, their versions and installation candidates.
-For this example, we'll implement two
+We may use a [ptomulik-repoutil](https://forge.pupetlabs.com/ptomulik/repoutil) plugin to fill-up some facts with data for `versions`  and `candidates`.
+For this example, we'll implement three facts: an `apache_repo_versions` fact, an `apache_repo_candidates` fact, and an `apache_installed` fact.

-facts: an `apache_repo_versions` fact (using repoutil)
+The first one, `apache_repo_versions` tells us what versions of apache packages are available for installation:

     # lib/facter/apache_repo_versions.rb
     require 'puppet/util/repoutil'